Aviation biofuel: History

 In early 2021, Boeing's CEO Dave Calhoun said drop-in sustainable aviation fuels are "the only answer between now and 2050" to reduce carbon emissions.
+In May 2021, the International Air Transport Association (IATA) set a goal for the aviation industry to achieve net-zero carbon emissions by 2050 with SAF as the key component.

+The 2022 Inflation Reduction Act introduced the Fueling Aviation's Sustainable Transition (FAST) Grant Program.
+The program provides $244.5 million in grants for SAF-related "production, transportation, blending, and storage."
+In November, 2022, sustainable aviation fuels were a topic at COP26.

+As of 2023, 90% of biofuel was made from oilseed and sugarcane which are grown for this purpose only.

 Production

 Jet fuel is a mixture of various hydrocarbons.
-The range of their sizes (molecular weights or carbon numbers) is restricted by the requirements for the product, for example, freezing point or smoke point.
+The mixture is restricted by product requirements, for example, freezing point and smoke point.
 Jet fuels are sometimes classified as kerosene or naphtha-type.
 Kerosene-type fuels include Jet A, Jet A-1, JP-5 and JP-8.
 Naphtha-type jet fuels, sometimes referred to as "wide-cut" jet fuel, include Jet B and JP-4.

-"Drop-in" biofuels are biofuels that are completely interchangeable with conventional fuels.
+"Drop-in" biofuels are biofuels that are interchangeable with conventional fuels.
 Deriving "drop-in" jet fuel from bio-based sources is ASTM approved via two routes.
-ASTM has also found it safe to blend in 50% SPK into regular jet fuels.
-Only tests have been done so far with blending in synthetic parabareffinic kerosene (SPK) in considerably higher concentrations.
+ASTM has found it safe to blend in 50% SPK into regular jet fuels.
+Tests have been done with blending synthetic paraffinic kerosene (SPK) in considerably higher concentrations.